ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/07-Software Design.md

 * Filters and interprets clap patterns to detect user input for toggling the light.

-### Set Output
+### Set ON/OFF
-* Compares input data (frequency and decibel levels) against defined thresholds.
+* Compares input data (voltage from photoresistor and op-amp) against defined thresholds.
 * Controls output pins for lighting, using the results of threshold checks.
-* Enables proper state transitions (ON/OFF toggle or brightness adjustments).
+* Enables proper state transitions (ON/OFF toggle).
-* Implements both frequency-based and decibel-based decision paths.

 ### Update Brightness